gottstaff/SimpleMD/README.md

 SimpleMD is spartan: a split editor, a live preview, and little else.
 No plugin system, no cloud sync, no bloated toolbar.
 Just markdown rendered well in a focused full-screen window and a minimal AI assistant because I'm fed up with writing formulae in LaTeX.

-There are **no published packages** on Flathub or in distro repos yet.
 On Manjaro / Arch, use the install script below.
 On other Linux systems with Flatpak, see the Flatpak section.

 ![SimpleMD split editor with live preview](docs/screenshot.png)